shes73/CrystalShift/README.md

 ***structures.c*** is the prime source file of the program.
 Structures with all information about crystal lattice and atoms is located there.
 When you run any of the modules: converters, basis changer or coordinate editor, it will definitely write information during parsing into structures, update it, save it in a new file.

+***cell_filler.c*** is module for checking whether the loaded file contains a complete basis of a crystal cell or only an independent part (which can be multiplied by symmetry operations).

 ***atomic_coords_editor.c*** is module for editing atomic coordinates by adding a vector (x, y, z coordinates) that will be simply added to the coordinates of all atoms in the file.

 ***basis_changer.c*** includes two features at once - basis change (no new atoms added) and supercell generation with generating new atomic positions.